giachello/netradio/README.md

 __netradio.next_radio__

 Switches to the next radio in the list.
+Goes back to the first radio when you switch past the last one in the list.

 {"entity_id": "media_player.bang_olufsen"}